 One way forward might be to come up with questions worth asking.
 For example, can we imagine communities that include everyone and result in improvements of life all around?
 If not, where are lines to be drawn and who is to draw them?

 These questions are crucial for Oxford, which contains the third highest ethnic minority population in the South-East, and 28% of residents are born outside the UK .
 This makes human migration central to the lives and experiences of city residents, even if these experiences vary in different areas of the city.

-We are going to hold four events to talk about migration in areas of Oxford where inequality and disadvantage is most felt.
-We want to consider the relevance of migration to people's lives in Oxford and find new ways of thinking and talking about migration.
+We held four events to talk about migration in areas of Oxford where inequality and disadvantage is most felt.
+We wanted to consider the relevance of migration to people's lives in Oxford and find new ways of thinking and talking about migration.